Light Design at Co2penhagen

 - Can we create designs that people are able to copy without being criminalized?

-Totem participated in a workshop held by Digital Urban Living, CAVI and Martin Professional on media facades at Danish Design Center (DDC) in Copenhagen.
+We participated in a workshop held by Digital Urban Living, CAVI and Martin Professional on media facades at Danish Design Center (DDC) in Copenhagen.
 The aim of the workshop was to develop visual and interactive experiments to explore the potentials of large media screens in public space.
 The experiments were conducted on six large screens – making a total of 24 square meters – installed in the windows at DDC in the center of Copenhagen.

 TotemCollective created an installation using the human body as a curser to navigate in Google earth.
 A camera located on the roof of DDC was tracking people’s movements within a marked zone.